Every prepper knows that no matter how you much they’ve done to prepare ahead, there’s no guarantee things will go according to plan.

 Place the leaves inside the plastic bag.
 The heat of the sun will release the moisture from the leaves and into the plastic bag.

 Suffering from insect bites?
 Apply Vicks VapoRub to reduce the pain and swelling.
 Its cooling sensation will soothe the sting away.

 Drill a small hole near the base of the pail the size of your connector pipe.
 Plug the connector in and add some rubber seals to prevent the water from leaking.

 Next, attach a water faucet so you can turn the water on and off.
 Connect a pipe to the faucet and attach a sprinkler so the water will come out like a shower.
 Fill the basin with water, hang it up and you’re good to go.

 You can make an ice pack by combining rubbing alcohol and dishwashing liquid.
 Mix them together inside a zip lock and store in the fridge before venturing out.

 Grab an empty bottle.
 It can be made of tin, glass, or plastic.
 Wrap a thick sheet of paper towel around the bottle and cover it up with tin foil.
 Provide another layer of insulation by wrapping duct tape around the bottle.

-Got a flat tire and no spare?
-A quick fix would be to cut small holes into the sidewall and fill your tire with grass, if there are any nearby.
-This can take your destination and save you from a long walk.
+Got a flat tire on your bicycle and no patch or spare?
+One fix would be to cut small holes into the sidewall and fill your tire with grass, if there is any nearby.
+This can work to get you to your destination and save you from a long walk.